alifar76/MicrobeNets/README.md

 Basically, these 10 distinct values indicate the varying levels of &alpha;.
 [The *elastic-net* penalty is controlled by &alpha;, and bridges the gap between lasso (&alpha;=1, the default) and ridge (&alpha;=0)](http://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html).
 Since ridge-regression performs no variable selection, we do not implement it.
 So, the 10 distinct method names specified in this column indicate the varying levels of &alpha; ranging from 0.1 to 1.0.

 3) **Column # 3**: Indicates the estimated regression coefficient.
-The regression coefficient value of X can be interpreted as "*for a unit change in explanatory variable (increase in a count of 1 of an OTU), one would expect X increase/decrease in the log-odds of the response variable*".
+The regression coefficient value of, say X, can be interpreted as follows:
+"*for a unit change in explanatory variable (increase in a count of 1 of an OTU), one would expect X increase/decrease in the log-odds of the response variable*".
 For more details about this, read the [glmnet vignette](http://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html#log).

 4) **Column # 4**: Indicates the OTU ID.